Brad Lander: Tenure

 In June 2025, as Donald Trump increased deportations of immigrants, Lander began accompanying defendants to immigration hearings.
-On June 17, 2025, Lander was arrested and handcuffed by masked Immigration and Customs Enforcement (ICE) officials at an immigration court while linking arms with a person ICE was trying to detain.
-The official reason provided for the arrest was "for assaulting law enforcement and impeding a federal officer" according to Department of Homeland Security spokeswoman Tricia McLaughlin, although Lander was later released saying that he "certainly did not" assault an officer.
-The arrest was quickly condemned by an array of Democratic politicians from the state, including New York State Governor Kathy Hochul, who called it "bullshit", NYS Attorney General Letitia James, who described it as a "shocking abuse of power" and "grotesque escalation of tensions", and United States Representative Alexandria Ocasio-Cortez, who described it as "political intimidation".
+On June 17, Lander was arrested and handcuffed by masked Immigration and Customs Enforcement (ICE) officials at an immigration court while linking arms with a person ICE was trying to detain.
+The reason given for the arrest was "assaulting law enforcement and impeding a federal officer", according to Department of Homeland Security spokeswoman Tricia McLaughlin.
+Lander was released and said he "certainly did not" assault an officer.
+The arrest was quickly condemned by an array of Democratic politicians from the state, including New York State Governor Kathy Hochul, who called it "bullshit", NYS Attorney General Letitia James, who called it a "shocking abuse of power" and "grotesque escalation of tensions", and U.S. Representative Alexandria Ocasio-Cortez, who called it "political intimidation".

-He was arrested by DHS again in 18 September, along with State Senators Jabari Brisport, Gustavo Rivera and Julia Salazar, and Assemblymembers Robert Carroll, Emily Gallagher, Jessica González-Rojas, Marcela Mitaynes, Steven Raga, Tony Simone, and Claire Valdez. while trying to access ICE detention cells and protest the detention at the 26 south plaza.
+Lander was arrested by DHS again on September 18, along with State Senators Jabari Brisport, Gustavo Rivera and Julia Salazar, and Assemblymembers Robert Carroll, Emily Gallagher, Jessica González-Rojas, Marcela Mitaynes, Steven Raga, Tony Simone, and Claire Valdez, while trying to access ICE detention cells and protest the detentions at the Jacob K. Javits Federal Building.
+In a two-day bench trial in June 2026, Lander was found not guilty of obstructing officers' access to an elevator.

-In 2025, New York Communities for Change(NYCC) representatives have voiced their frustration with Lander and the New York City Comptroller's Office in regards to helping keep solvent 3 pension funds for retirees of various New York City employees: New York City Employees Retirement System, New York City Teachers Retirement System, and New York City Board of Education Retirement System.
-The Comptroller's office is suppose to determine which asset management companies are environmentally friendly and reject investing City employees' retirement funds in those companies that do not have a good record on saving the earth.
-BlackRock is one of the companies that Lander's office is researching to determine whether or not to dismiss of the list.
-NYCC and other environmental groups think Lander is stalling to divest from BlackRock.
-NYCC is threatening to stop endorsing Lander for his next possible office run because he missed a September 2025 deadline to give a response to representatives of NYCC.
+In 2025, advocacy organization New York Communities for Change (NYCC) representatives voiced frustration with Lander and the New York City Comptroller's Office in regard to helping keep solvent three pension funds for retirees of various New York City employers: the New York City Employees Retirement System, the New York City Teachers Retirement System, and the New York City Board of Education Retirement System.
+The Comptroller's office is supposed to determine which asset management companies are environmentally friendly and reject investing city employees' retirement funds in companies that have a poor record.
+NYCC and other environmental groups argued that Lander was stalling his office's investigation into controversial investment company BlackRock in order to delay divesting from it.
+NYCC threatened to stop endorsing Lander in his next campaign because he missed a September 2025 deadline to respond to its representatives.